STELLA-LYE/tp/docs/DeveloperGuide.md

 ### About

-The delete student feature allows TAs to delete an existing student information from the student contact list using the command `delete INDEX`.
+The delete student feature allows users to delete an existing student information from the student contact list using the command `delete INDEX`.

 ### How it is implemented